'zip': advanced compression techniques for developers

 option tells zip

-to recursively include all files and directories inside
+to include all files and subdirectories within directory_name

 .